Inspiration for Today's World

 • Not being thankful, being ungrateful to God.

 There are also consequences of not glorifying God.
 Modern humans have their own idols such as secular humanism (worshipping self), covetousness (worshipping money), worshiping creation (worshipping the environment) to name just a few.
-When humankind ceases to be thankful to God, and regard created things over Him, God gets angry!
+When humankind ceases to be thankful to God and regards created things over Him, God gets angry!
 Ignoring His Laws is another good way to get on the wrong side of God.
 God is pleased when we love and care for each other, when we are faithful stewards of His gifts to us, including the very world and people who live in it.

 Yet with all this discourse, there is one other overwhelming rational reason why censorship should not be tolerated.
 It is called the First Amendment of the Bill of Rights.
 It states: